python/cpython/Doc/tutorial/whatnow.rst

 More Python resources:

-* https://www.python.org:  The major Python Web site.
-It contains code, documentation, and pointers to Python-related pages around the Web.
-This Web site is mirrored in various places around the world, such as Europe, Japan, and Australia; a mirror may be faster than the main site, depending on your geographical location.
+* https://www.python.org:  The main Python Website.
+It contains code, documentation and pointers to Python-related pages around the Web.
+This Web site is mirrored in various places around the world, such as Europe, Japan and Australia. a mirror may be faster than the main site, depending on your geographical location.

 * https://docs.python.org:  Fast access to Python's documentation.

 * https://pypi.org: The Python Package Index, previously also nicknamed the Cheese Shop [#]_, is an index of user-created Python modules that are available